Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

     <TabItem value="tests">
         <p>
             The tests scope contains all tests that covers the application code via white box method.
-Tests that are run from inside out with access to the code and testing the behavior of the code.
+Tests that are run from inside out with access to the code and testing the behaviour of the code.
         </p>
         <p>
             Each set of tests will have a level of coverage and different level of details.